HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 2. Components/section 2-3 Other Components.md

 Crystal clear fact: Some high-precision frequency standards use crystals cooled to near absolute zero temperature.
 At these extreme conditions, the crystal's frequency becomes incredibly stable, drifting by less than a second over millions of years!

-Relevant question IDs:
-- T6A09 (Function of a fuse)
-- T6A10 (Types of rechargeable batteries)
-- T6A11 (Non-rechargeable battery chemistry)
-- T6D02 (Definition of a relay)
-- T6D06 (Function of a transformer)

 #### Antennas: The Signal Radiators